Time-of-Day Rate Pilot Program – FAQs

 About the Program

-Under TOD rate billing, you may be able to save money on your electric bills by switching your energy use to “off-peak” hours of the day, which are shown in the chart below.
+Under TOD rate billing, participants may be able to save money on their electric bills by switching your energy use to “off-peak” hours of the day, which are shown in the chart below.
 Customers with high energy use are most likely to see lower bills with the TOD rate structure, especially if they take advantage of off-peak hour rates.

 How the Rates Work

 With City Light’s current residential rates, each customer can use up to a certain amount of energy at a lower rate.
 If customers use more than this set amount of electricity, this use is charged at a higher rate.
 Customers also pay a small daily base service charge.
 For more information about our current rate structure, see the Rates page on our website.

 TOD rates give customers more control over their energy bills.
 TOD rates are based on when a customer chooses to consume energy.
 Customers will pay higher electricity rates during peak hours (5:00 – 9:00 p.m.) when electricity usage in our service area is normally high.
 Discounted rates will be offered during off-peak hours (12:00 – 6:00 a.m.) when electricity usage is low.
 TOD rates also include the base service charge.